AppImage/AppImageKit/AppImageUpdate.AppDir/README.md

 Since Bintray knows metadata about the AppImages we upload (such as the version), we can use Bintray to figure out what the latest version is. `http://bintray.com/artifact/download/probono/AppImages/Subsurface-_latestVersion-x86_64.AppImage.zsync` ("dummy URL") does not work but luckily we can fill in `_latestVersion` by using the URL `http://bintray.com/probono/AppImages/Subsurface/_latestVersion` ("redirector URL") and parsing the version information from where it redirects to.

+## Providing update-able AppImages

+If you would like to provide update-able AppImages, you basically have to:
+ 1. Embed the update information (see above) inside your AppImage
+ 2. Create a `.zsync` file using
+ 3. Host both your AppImage and the `.zsync` file on a server that supports range requests

+You can see this in action as part of an automated build process [here](https://github.com/probonopd/AppImages/blob/1249ce96f1a2bac1cb7a397bde1f74a87e86edf2/bintray.sh#L138-L151).

 ## TODO

  * Implement gpg signature checking